joaodarocha/frontend-code-test--by-joao-rocha/README.md

 ## ✍️ Proposed Solution

-- we can achieve the desired designs by breaking them in the following components:
+- We can achieve the desired designs by breaking them in the following elements:
+  - Components:
+    - `HomePageComponent`
+    - `VehicleListComponent`
+    - `VehicleComponent`
-  - CardComponent
+  - Services:
-  - CardListComponent
+    - `VehicleService`
 - CardService: to fetch data from the API

 *TODO: [ADD_SOLUTION_DESCRIPTION]*